 A study to compare contact lens designs6**

 Contact lenses compared had the same material, water content, diameter, and base curve.
 The only difference between lenses was the front-surface optical design.
-Biofinity Energys has a multiple aspheric curve, which introduces greater positive power at the center of the curve.
+DigitalBoost design has multiple aspheric curves, which introduce greater positive power at the center of the curve, providing a +0.3D DigitalBoostTM for device viewing.
 In contrast, Biofinity Sphere is aspherical, which reduces the spherical aberration introduced by the lens power.

 Aspherical lens design can improve AMF response6*

-Findings from the study showed that subjects wearing an aspherical lens (Biofinity® Energys) experienced significantly lowered AMF compared to a spherical lens (Biofinity® Sphere).
-The study also showed that visual acuity levels are very good with Biofinity Energys, and there was no significant difference in acuity in those fitted with Biofinity.
+Findings from the study showed that subjects wearing DigitalBoost design (Biofinity Energys) experienced significantly lowered AMF compared to a spherical lens (Biofinity Sphere).
+The study also showed that visual acuity levels are very good with DigitalBoost, and there was no significant difference in acuity in those fitted with sphere.

 Aspherical lens design reduces patient-reported eye tiredness6*